31.03.2008

 Figure3: Classic IPsec Tunnel Mode

+As can be seen from Figure3 (IPComp is off) the entire packet including the original IP header has been encapsulated (look at the IPsec ESP Header) and a new IP header was appended (with the source and destination IP addresses of the VPN gateways).
 Actually, not clearly shown, after the ICMP field follows the ESP Trailer + the ESP Authentication Trailer.
 Wireshark groups them into the ESP field though, which contains the ESP header too.
 This aspect will be true for every picture which shows IPsec protected packets in this article.
 So keep that in mind.
 If you find that the number of bytes does not match (in case you do some estimations), note that the ESP Pad Length is 2 in every picture, except the one with L2TP/IPsec where is 1.
 Also, ESP confidentiality was set to NULL, and ESP integrity to HMAC-SHA-1-96 or HMAC-MD5-96 in case of L2TP/IPsec (the 96 number indicate that the Authentication Data field contains 96 bits, for example although HMAC-SHA-1-96 produces a 160-bit authenticator value, a truncated value is stored within the authenticator field: the first 96 bits).
+The ESP header contains the following fields: SPI and Sequence Number.
+The ESP trailer contains the following fields: Padding, Padding Length and Next Header.
+The ESP authentication trailer contains the Authentication Data field.
+See Figure4 for the ESP field in Wireshark.

 Figure4: Wireshark ESP Field